 We’ve got you covered.
-Go to the Team section of Settings and download an export of your team member:
+Go to the Team Management section of Settings and download an export of your team member:

 From this Excel export (which can also be uploaded to Google Drive), you can view all your notes organized in chronological order in a condensed fashion, as well as tabs in the spreadsheet for your Rapport notes and Goals for that team member.

 Still have questions about how your notes work in Lighthouse?
 Let us know here or with an intercom message by clicking the icon to the right: